cambiatus/grant-framework/applications/cambiatus.md

 - **Research:** Study tools like Chainlink and LiquidApps to check on how we enable oracle-like structure and decentralized automation systems.
 Depending on our findings, plan out a centralized alternative.
 We can use multisigs to initiate automatic transactions on communities, requiring admins to approve them.
 - **Contract:** Actions to authorize Chainlink (or LiquidApps) to our communities to setup automation.
 - **Backend:** No further work will be required if we manage to do this with a solution similar to Chainlink.
-If not, we will need to develop one similar centralized.
+If not, we will need to develop a similar, centralized one.
 It must allow for **triggers** based on our contract ACTIONs:
   - `upsertactions` (when actions are changed in a community)
   - `upsertobjectives` (when objectives are changed in a community)
   - `claimaction` (when an user initiates a request for claiming an action)